 Not even after going abroad does Kujo get a peaceful life as he is called “the reaper” for his black hair and dark-colored eyes and has no friends.

 Eguchi was cast as the main character, Yoshiharu Sagara, and the only male character in the main cast.
-This anime’s plot is slightly different from the typical ones, as although we have historical figures in the cast, instead of them being man they’re females, with no exception.
+This anime’s plot is slightly different from the typical ones, as although we have historical figures in the cast, those were reimagined as females instead.

 By the end of the year, Eguchi would get a role in the at the time hyped basketball anime adaptation of the also popular manga Kuroko no Basket as Shinji Koganei, a sophomore in Seirin and considered to be a jack of all trades.